Chayootpong/SoulTwoSide/README.md

 1. Game File <a href="https://1drv.ms/u/s!Ai9z8mPSceQOkQTthHkqIWzQLqIS?e=CgC4m4">[**DOWNLOAD ZIP FILE**]</a>

-*Note: This game has to play two-player and use joystick only in this version.*
+*Note: This game has to play two-player and use joysticks only in this version.*
 # Team Member(s)
 - Chayootpong Promlee
 - Jittraporn Jitwong